 - An abstract method is a method whose action is redefined in the sub classes as per the requirement of the objects.
-To mark a method as abstract, we should use the decorator @abstractmethod.

-- An abstract class is a class that generally contains some abstract methods.
+To mark a method as abstract, we should use the decorator @abstractmethod. - An abstract class is a class that generally contains some abstract methods.

-- Program : A Python program to create abstract class and sub classes which implement the abstract method of the abstract class.
+Program: A Python program to create abstract class and sub classes which implement the abstract method of the abstract class.

-- #abstract class example
+'''

-- from abc import ABC, abstractmethod
+from abc import ABC, abstractmethod class Myclass(ABC):

-- class Myclass(ABC):

-- @abstractmethod

-- def calculate(self, x):
+def calculate(self, x):

-- pass #empty body, no code #this is sub class of Myclass class Sub1(Myclass):
+pass

+class Sub1(Myclass):

+'''